Punjab govt to launch anti-corruption helpline on Mar 23: CM Bhagwant Mann | Law-Order

 - India

-Mann said this helpline number will be launched on March 23, the death anniversary of freedom fighter Bhagat Singh.

-The chief minister said it will be a big announcement in the history of Punjab.
+“Corruption has infested like termite,” he said, adding “perhaps it will be the biggest announcement in the history of Punjab.
+Such an announcement was never made in Punjab”.

+Mann said it will be his ''personal WhatsApp number'', asserting that his government will root out the corrupt system and also promising that he will not let the people of his state be harassed.

+The Punjab CM said he was not threatening any officer or an employee.
+“Ninety-nine per cent of the Punjab government employees are honest and there is only one per cent such people who are wrong and corrupt,” he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)